-According to friends and described in letters sent to her overseas fiance, LePage enjoyed visiting the old, empty building, and would often go there to read, write, play the dorm’s baby grand piano, and occasionally spend the night in the rooms.
+According to friends and described in letters sent to her overseas boyfriend, LePage enjoyed visiting the old, empty building, and would often go there to read, write, play the dorm’s baby grand piano, and occasionally spend the night in the rooms.
 “She would slip up there.
 She had a window she could slide open and slip inside.
 She would go in there and do her writing,” her brother Bruce said.
 “Clearly she was entering the hall, going in and out of there,” said retired WSU Police Sergeant Don Maupin.
 “And it wouldn’t be hard for someone else to do the same thing, particularly if they’re observing her… Some of her friends knew she was going into Stevens Hall.
 In fact, the people who dropped her off said, ‘You’ve got to quit doing that.
 It’s dangerous, and besides that you’re going to get in trouble.’”

 Rosy Lord, who worked as a custodian for the university, said she believed LePage probably attended a party at Stevens on the night of her disappearance, because there were pizza boxes and drug paraphernalia spread around when her cleaning crew arrived the next morning.
 This was also when the 5′ x 6′ chunk of carpet was noted missing from the front foyer.
 A friend mentioned that LePage had planned on visiting the hall on the evening of her disappearance, however, no one ever verified her presence at a party that night.
 Campus lore claims that bloodstains were found in Room 24 of the dormitory, but I was unable to confirm this story “officially” anywhere and it appears to be an urban legend.
 However, according to Maupin, “there’s little doubt that [Stevens Hall] is where the stabbing took place because she was stabbed multiple times and she was removed from the hall later on.”